-When children discover that learning is fun, both their job and yours becomes immeasurably easier!
-Begin teaching the way you always hoped it could be: fun, spontaneous, and enjoyable for both you and your student!
+When children discover that learning is fun, both their job and yours become immeasurably easier!
+Begin teaching the way you always hoped it could be: fun, spontaneous, and enjoyable for both you and your student.
 Five in a Row provides inspired learning ideas and the chance to create lifelong memories together.
 Start loving learning with your child today!

 A rich treasury of creative ideas that help you gently, consistently prepare your children for the lifelong adventure of learning.

 Inspiring your child’s learning through extraordinary children’s picture books while nurturing your relationship and making memories to last a lifetime!